madyark/heart-rate-stream/README.md

 The selected replication sync mode for the S3 -> Snowflake connection is `Incremental | Append` with the Airbyte-generated `_ab_source_file_last_modified` column used as the cursor field.
 Inside AWS's Identity Access Management, a separate *airbyte-stream-reader* user was created with read access to the S3 bucket.

 For the PostgreSQL to Snowflake sync, CDC configuration was added to detect incremental inserts, updates, and hard-deletes from the source database.
-Then, instead of using the automatically-configured replication sync mode of `Incremental | Append + Deduped` (which would overwrite updated records based on the source table primary key), we use an `Incremental | Append` sync mode in order to keep all previous instances of a specific record for the future Type 2 Slowly Changing Dimension implementation in our data warehouse.
+Then, instead of using the automatically-configured replication sync mode of `Incremental | Append + Deduped` (which would overwrite updated records based on the source table primary key), we use an `Incremental | Append` sync mode in order to keep all previous instances of a specific record, which will help us with the Type 2 Slowly Changing Dimension implementation in our data warehouse.

-Both connections load the data inside `raw` schema of our warehouse database, where the tables are incrementally appended to each time Airbyte extracts new records from either the source files/tables.
+Both connections load the data inside `raw` schema of our warehouse database, where the tables are incrementally appended to each time Airbyte extracts new records from the source files/tables.

 Manual replication mode is used for both connections as the decision of when to trigger the sync is left to the selected data orchestration tool (Dagster).